What to expect...

 Sales are conducted throughout the year in South Africa by two sales entities - Bloodstock South Africa (BSA) and Cape Thoroughbred Sales (CTS).

-The two major yearling sales are the Cape Premier Yearling Sale (CTS) in the Cape Town International Convention Centre at the end of January, and the National Yearling Sale (BSA) at the TBA's world class sales complex in Johannesburg at the end of April.
+The two major yearling sales are the Cape Premier Yearling Sale (CTS) at the end of January, and the National Yearling Sale (BSA) at the TBA's world class sales complex in Johannesburg, in April.

 - Anybody is welcome at the sales as a buyer, as long as you have made arrangements with the sales company for a buyers card before the auction starts, unless someone is buying on your behalf.